project-planton/prometheus-kubernetes-pulumi-module/README.md

-# prometheus-kubernetes-pulumi-module
+# Deploy Prometheus on Kubernetes

-Pulumi Module to Deploy "Prometheus on Kubernetes" w/ Planton Cloud
+This is a Planton Cloud Pulumi Module to deploy Prometheus on Kubernetes.